Key Code Media’s CTO Jeff Sengpiehl Dives Into Key Considerations For Creative Teams Looking To Collaborate Using Media Storage

 - What is SAN Storage? – A Storage Area Network is a tightly coupled network of multiple devices that work with block-based data and is more expensive and complex to set up and manage.
 A SAN enhances the accessibility of shared storage devices by making them appear to users as if they were external hard drives on their local system.
 Source: Backblaze

-- What is Archive Storage? – Typically, archive is an affordable, secure, reliable, and long-lasting storage tier- used to store media and files that are not actively being used by the SAN or NAS storage.
+- What is Archive Storage? – Typically, an archive is an affordable, secure, reliable, and long-lasting storage tier- used to store media and files that are not actively being used by the SAN or NAS storage.
 The most common archive storage mediums are Tape as LTO or Cloud storage.

 - What Video Editing Software does your Production or Media Team use- Do you share media between different Software packages?
 Adobe Premiere, Avid Media Composer, DaVinci Resolve- What is or are the editing tool(s) of your trade?